CZ-NIC/knot/doc/reference.rst

    current zone's (this happens e.g. in case of migrating from other policy or frequent updates), the serial is incremented instead.

-   To avoid user confusion, use ``dateserial`` only if you expect fewer than 100 updates per day per zone.
+   To avoid user confusion, use ``dateserial`` only if you expect at most 100 updates per day per zone and ``unixtime`` only if you expect at most one update per second per zone.

 *Default:* increment